kwood0912/net-core-web-template/README.md

 .NET Core web application template

 ## Initialization steps
-1. open a powershell terminal and navigate to the root of the repository and run:
+1. open a powershell terminal, navigate to the root of the repository, and run:
 ```
 PS > .\initialize.ps1
 ```